-NEW: For instant access to the items above - type the post number in the Search Engine below.
+NEW: For instant access to any item listed above - just type the post number in the Search Engine below.

 Sea News Dover : Use our SEARCH ENGINE below to find all sorts on the SEA NEWS pages....

 Posts are welcome.
-Max of 5/6 pictures preferred although we can occasionally stretch that on special stories.
+Max of 5 pictures preferred although we can stretch that for special stories..